NurAinaNadirah-source/NurAinaNadirah-Internship-Portfolio/07-AR-Face-Filter/README.md

 # AR Face Filter

 ## Description
-This project is an assignment that utilizes Unity Hub Application to explore the functions from the provided prefab to create a Face Filter App that applies face filters and visual effects using Android's web camera.
+This project is a task that utilizes Unity Hub Application to explore the functions from the provided prefab to create a Face Filter App that applies face filters and visual effects using Android's web camera.

 ## Technologies Used
 - Unity